graphlit/graphlit-client-python/README.md

 ## Configuration

-The Graphlit Client requires three environment variables to be set for authentication and configuration:
+The Graphlit Client supports environment variables to be set for authentication and configuration:

-- `ENVIRONMENT_ID`: Your environment ID.
+- `GRAPHLIT_ENVIRONMENT_ID`: Your environment ID.
-- `ORGANIZATION_ID`: Your organization ID.
+- `GRAPHLIT_ORGANIZATION_ID`: Your organization ID.
-- `SECRET_KEY`: Your secret key for API access.
+- `GRAPHLIT_JWT_SECRET`: Your JWT secret for signing the JWT token.

+Alternately, you can pass these values with the constructor of the Graphlit client.

 You can find these values in the API settings dashboard on the [Graphlit Platform](https://portal.graphlit.dev).